 I’m reasonably sure most people in California are not familiar with these little guys.
 You leave them in the package until you want to use them, then break it open and they produce heat for up to 10 hours.
 They come in various sizes, and you can keep them in your gloves, shoes or move them around as you please to keep you warm!

 The best part about them, I found them here in LA in the dollar bin at Target.
-You can also order them online from Target.
-They’re lightweight and a great investment to keep in your backpack for the moment you REALLY start to get cold at Snowglobe.
+You can also order them online from Amazon.
+They’re lightweight and a great investment to keep in your backpack for the moment you REALLY start to get cold at SnowGlobe.
 These will revive you so you can stay longer!

 Bring Extra Socks